beam4/buildchurchsite/showcase.md

 ![u01](/img/ultrasound001.jpeg)

-Fig. 01 A C5-2 abdominal transducer fond lens brocken, look at its imaging with a black darkness.
+Fig. 01 A C5-2 abdominal transducer found lens brocken, look at its imaging with a black darkness.

 #### Fig. 02